 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for Criminology and Securities Studies.
 So now that you know the compulsory O level subject requirement to study Criminology and Securities Studies, let also look at JAMB UTME and Direct requirements.

 JAMB UTME subject combination (requirements) for Criminology and Securities Studies

 The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
-Now I’m going to show you the compulsory JAMB subjects for Criminology and Securities Studies that you must register, and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
+Now I’m going to show you the compulsory JAMB subjects for Criminology and Securities Studies that you must register (English must be included because it is compulsory even though it may not be listed among the JAMB subjects below), and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider the College of Education or Polytechnic… Read how to answer and pass JAMB once.

-Please note – JAMB is not the only option to gain admission into Nigerian Universities to study Criminology and Securities Studies.
-If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree.
-JAMB UTME subject combination to study Criminology and Securities Studies are any three subject.
+Please note– English Language is compulsory.
+If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
+JAMB is not the only option to gain admission into Nigerian Universities to study Criminology and Securities Studies.
+If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree!..

 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Criminology and Securities Studies, you are expected to have